lzwjava/blog-source/original/2025-01-08-greptimedb-en.md

 ---
+audio: false
+generated: false
+lang: en
 layout: post
-title: "Companies Should Provide AI Context or Agents to Facilitate Integration"
+title: Companies Should Provide AI Context or Agents to Facilitate Integration
-lang: en
-audio: false
 ---

 I have a friend who works at Greptime DB, and I’ve been thinking about how to quickly integrate their product into existing systems.